saitamasahil/skyscraper/docs/PLATFORMS.md

 !!! note

     If you run a different frontend than EmulationStation, consult the documentation for your frontend on how to add additional systems.

 #### Step 4: Happy Scraping

-1. Scrape and generate the `satellaview/gamelist.xml` as in the [introductive use case](USECASE.md) using `Skyscraper -p satellaview -s screenscraper` and `Skyscraper -p satellaview`
+1. Scrape and generate the `satellaview/gamelist.xml` as in the [introductive use case](USECASE.md) using `Skyscraper -p satellaview -s screenscraper` and then `Skyscraper -p satellaview`
 2. Restart EmulationStation, respective trigger reload of the gamelist in your frontend.
 3. Smile :)